World Leaders Committed To Long Haul In Yemen

 MICHELE KELEMEN: British Foreign Secretary David Miliband says the situation in Yemen has been on his radar for a while, but he decided to call an urgent meeting after an al-Qaida affiliate based in Yemen claimed to be behind an attempted airliner bombing in December.
 Miliband said everyone who came to his meeting on the issue agreed that counter-terrorism aid won't be enough to help Yemen contain this threat.

-Mr. DAVID MILIBAND (British Foreign Secretary): The assault on Yemen's problems cannot begin and end with its security challenges and its counter-terrorism strategy.
+DAVID MILIBAND: The assault on Yemen's problems cannot begin and end with its security challenges and its counter-terrorism strategy.
 In tackling terrorism, it is vital to tackle the root - its root causes.
 In Yemen's case, these are many-fold: economic, social and political.

 KELEMEN: Yemen is not only trying to contain al-Qaida, it's fighting a secessionist movement in the south and a rebellion in the north.
 And many experts say the civil strife is draining resources from an already impoverished country.
 Secretary Clinton said she heard a sobering report about the economic conditions in Yemen from the International Monetary Fund, and she urged Yemen to agree to an IMF reform plan.

-Secretary HILLARY CLINTON (State Department): I personally believe that now is the moment for the Yemeni government to really step up and do what it has said it will do.
+HILLARY CLINTON: I personally believe that now is the moment for the Yemeni government to really step up and do what it has said it will do.
 It has an economic plan.
 It has a reform agenda.
 And it is time for them to implement that.

 KELEMEN: Secretary Clinton came to London to discuss Yemen and Afghanistan, but she's also using her meetings here to talk with her counterparts about ways to break a deadlock in nuclear talks with Iran.
 A senior State Department official said that since the Iranians have not taken the U.S. up on an offer to improve relations, the U.S. made, as he put it, a reluctant decision to work on the pressure side.
 That means sanctions.
 The obvious targets, the official said, are members of the Iranian Revolutionary Guard Corps.
 Secretary Clinton has been trying to build up support for tougher sanctions step by step.